Parultholia/Parultholia/README.md

 - # 👋 Hi, I’m @Parultholia
-- 📚 I'm currently persuing B.Tech. in Computer Science from links [AKTU](https://aktu.ac.in
+- 📚 I'm currently persuing B.Tech. in Computer Science from [AKTU](https://aktu.ac.in
 )
 - 👀 I’m interested in contributing to open source projects.
 - 🌱 I’m currently learning Java Programming language along with practising my basics of DS and algorithms.